Sovereign-Labs/solana-proofs/README.md

 Here we developed a proof of concept for an on-chain SPV (Simple Payment Verification) light client component for the Solana blockchain.
 This work is inspired by a line of research that Sovereign Labs was doing for another feature, which required attestations on state. _SPV light clients were not thought to be possible on Solana as it currently exists without further changes to Solana consensus_, but this finding bypasses many of these requirements and helps expedite the development of light clients for Solana by removing the risks associated with a core protocol change.

 The solution here involves the usage of the ****** program which generates a hash of Solana account state in order to include it into the `accounts_delta_hash` which in turn is included in the
 `BankHash` and is attested to by the validator set.
 Users can submit a transaction to directly verify the state of an account using these proofs without needing to fully trust the account state information communicated by an intermediary RPC provider.
-Note that this still carries an honest majority assumption from the validator set (hence we use the term attestations).
+Note that this still carries an honest majority assumption from the validator set, hence we use the term 'attestations'.

 ## Background